ash-sec/aws-iam-rbac-cloudtrail-lab/README.md

 ## Conclusion

-This project demonstrates a practical implementation of AWS IAM security principles, including **RBAC**, **least privilege enforcement**, and **real-time activity monitoring using CloudTrail**.
-The use of both successful and denied test cases provides strong validation of access control mechanisms.
+This project demonstrates a practical implementation of AWS IAM security principles, including **RBAC**, **least privilege enforcement**, and **activity monitoring using CloudTrail**.
+The combination of successful and denied test cases provides strong validation of access control mechanisms in a real-world cloud environment.